Bad Blood (Taylor Swift song): Music and lyrics

 "Bad Blood" is a pop song with prominent hip-hop stylings.
-It incorporates prominent keyboard tones, hip-hop beats, and a pulsing bassline.
+It begins with Swift's multitracked vocals singing the refrain a cappella, and progresses into an arrangement composed of keyboard tones, synth arpeggiators, hip-hop beats, and a pulsing bassline.
+The rhythm is accentuated by eighth-note acoustic guitar strums and tambourine.

 According to Jon Caramanica of The New York Times, the "booming drums" of the song evoked the "Billy Squier ones often sampled in hip-hop".
 Jem Aswad of Billboard described the production as "simplistic" and compared it to Gwen Stefani's "Hollaback Girl" (2005), The Observers Kitty Empire likened the "stark beats" to the music of Charli XCX, and NMEs Matthew Horton deemed the song a "bitter stomp" that evokes Beastie Boys.
 The lyrics portray resentment and anger that result from betrayal, through lyrics such as, "These kinda wounds, they last and they last," and "Band-aids don't fix bullet holes/ You say sorry just for show."
 The refrain consists of repeated phrases, "Now we got bad blood/ You know it used to be mad love."
 Jon Pareles described Swift's vocals throughout the refrain as tense, while Consequence of Sounds Sasha Geffen wrote that she sang "through gritted teeth".

 Some critics interpreted "Bad Blood" to be about a lost love.
 In an interview for the September 2014 cover issue for Rolling Stone, Swift said that the song was about a fellow female artist whom she had thought of as a close friend; she felt betrayed after this person attempted to "sabotage an entire arena tour" by "[hiring] a bunch of people out from under [her]".
 She wanted to make it clear that it was about losing a friend and not a lover because she "knew people would immediately be going in one direction", referring to how the audience interpreted her songs in association with her love life.
 The media speculated the subject to be Katy Perry, who had a publicized fallout with Swift after being friends for several years.
 In another interview for GQ in October 2015, Swift reaffirmed the theme of lost friendship and responded to the speculation: "I never said anything that would point a finger in the specific direction of one specific person."
-According to Chuck Klosterman, by clarifying the inspiration behind "Bad Blood" to divert the media from her love life without disclosing the subject, Swift "propagated the existence of a different rumor that offered the added value of making the song more interesting".
+According to the journalist Chuck Klosterman, by clarifying the inspiration behind "Bad Blood" to divert the media from her love life without disclosing the subject, Swift "propagated the existence of a different rumor that offered the added value of making the song more interesting".